tchamou-potindji/T-M-Potindji/README.md

 - 🔭 I’m currently working on **Infectious Diseases Epidemiology, Antimicrobial Resistance in LMICs**

-- 🌱 I’m currently learning **statistics, and modeling in microbial ecology applied to transmission mechanisms and optimal control of health care associated infections**
+- 🌱 I’m currently learning **statistics and modeling in microbial ecology applied to transmission mechanisms and optimal control of health care associated infections**

 - 💬 Ask me anything about **R statistical programming for Clinical and Public Health Microbiology**